Art in Public Spaces Master Plan

 We already have so much natural beauty, we just need to add a little creativity that shows how much we all love Port Moody.

-Kate over 3 years ago
+Kate almost 4 years ago

 No to spending tax money on public art of any kind.

-Tr22 over 3 years ago
+Tr22 almost 4 years ago

 It's a well-designed Master Plan but it may need to be scaled down a bit to avoid large costs and I would stimulate local artist competitions and maybe some donations of art.